 - Butter – just a touch to cook the veggies.
 Feel free to swap extra virgin olive oil, but I love the creaminess butter adds.

 - Onion, Carrot, Celery – aka a mirepoix.
-The base for many soup recipes.
+The base for many soup recipes which adds flavor, texture, and nutrients.

 - Garlic – adds an abundance of flavor.
-What’s a cozy soup without garlic?!
+What’s a cozy soup without tons of garlic?!

 - Italian Seasoning, Salt, and Pepper – a simple seasoning mix that really packs a flavor punch!